Deerby10/laravel-optional/documents/laravel_11.md

 This confirms the following:
 1. Data is deleted from the likes table.
-2. The color disappears from the good heart symbol.
+2. Like symbol turns back to its original color which is black.
 3. The number of likes decreases.

 ## Button display switching when the list screen is displayed